 - Growth of bacteria in the intestine.
 Early evidence shows that using a specific probiotic product (Lactol, Bioplus Life Sciences Pvt.
-Ltd., India) containing Bacillus coagulans and fructo-oligosaccharides twice daily for 15 days per month for 6 months might modestly decrease stomach pain and gas in people with of potentially harmful bacteria in the intestine.
+Ltd.) containing Bacillus coagulans and fructo-oligosaccharides daily for 15 days of every month for 6 months might modestly decrease stomach pain and gas in people with potentially harmful bacteria in the intestine.

 - Cancer prevention.